-Carthage expanded its enterprises in Spain in compensation for its losses of Sicily, Corsica and Sardinia, and Carthage's success in trade and mining operations in Spain prompted Rome to establish an embassy there.
-A prosperous Greek colony on the Mediterranean coast in Spain, Saguntum, quarreled with neighboring towns.
-And lacking friendship with Carthage and desperate for an ally, Saguntum sought help from Rome – an historical repetition of sorts.
+Carthage had expanded its enterprises in Iberia (Spain) in compensation for its losses of Sicily, Corsica and Sardinia, and Carthage's success in trade and mining operations in Iberia prompted Rome to establish an embassy there.
+Around the year 220 a prosperous Greek colony on the Mediterranean coast in Iberia, Saguntum, was quarreling with neighboring towns.
+Lacking friendship with Carthage and desperate for an ally, Saguntum sought help from Rome – a repetition of sorts of what had happened in the 260s.
 Seeing Rome as becoming involved in the dispute, the leader of Carthage, Hannibal, welcomed the opportunity to launch a war of revenge against Rome.
 More than twenty years had passed since the end of the first war between Rome and Carthage, and Hannibal felt that Carthage could now challenge Rome and that he could succeed where others before him had failed.

 Hannibal was as aggressive as Hitler would be in opening the Second World War in Europe.
 While Rome was negotiating with Carthage, Hannibal sent an army against Saguntum, with orders to spare no male of military age.
 Saguntum fell, leaving Rome's Senate and the public enraged and regretting that they had not responded in time to help Saguntum.
 The Romans saw Carthage's attack on Saguntum as a challenge to their prestige, and they matched Hannibal's willingness for war.

 The war against Hannibal would be a new kind of war for Rome.
 Previously, Romans fought only summer campaigns.
 Against Hannibal, the number of Romans fighting would increase ten fold and they would fight through the entire year.
 This was to be Rome's most intense war.